 - Place the chunks of pepper into a large roasting tray and drizzle with the remaining oil.
 Put in the preheated oven for 10 minutes.

-- Remove the peppers and add the cannellini beans, cherry tomatoes and then the lamb chops on top.
+- Remove the peppers from the oven and add the cannellini beans, cherry tomatoes and then the lamb chops on top.
 Drizzle over all the juices from the bowl.